ONSgeo/Area_Classification/docs/specifications/Clustering.md

 | Subgroup | The subgroup (lowest level of the hierarchy) this local authority has been clustered into.  |

 ## 3.0 Assumptions and requirements
-This analysis assumes that the 50 census variables used in this clustering provide a broad enough picture of a range of demographic factors of these local authority districts so that the areas are grouped with most similar areas of the UK.
+This analysis assumes that the 50 selected census variables provide a sufficiently comprehensive representation of demographic characteristics across local authority districts, allowing meaningful comparison and grouping of similar areas within the UK.

-The k-means algorithm requires the number of clusters initially for supergroups to be specified and is an iterative process, and then the number of groups within these supergroups to be specified.
-We therefore assume we have made an informed judgement when making the final decision cluster numbers based on qualitative and quantitative assessments, and subjective judgement.
+The k-means algorithm requires the number of supergroup clusters and the number of groups within these supergroups to be specified.
+The assumption is that the decision about the cluster numbers have been carefully determined based on qualitative and quantitative assessments, supported by informed judgement.

 In order to run the analysis effectively all variables selected are required to have a value for all areas of the UK so there is a full dataset and no nulls.
 Therefore, if there is inconsistency in outputs from census' between devolved governments, then these variables are not able to be included in the clustering.

 ## 4.0 Methods inputs and outputs
 ### Method inputs
 The input data for the cluster component comes from the pre-clustering phase.
 The input data must include the first column as 'LAD_code' this will be the local authority district code in line with the official GSS codes.
-The LAD codes for are LTLAs for England and Wales, LGD for Northern Ireland and CA for Scotland.
+The LAD codes are LTLAs for England and Wales, LGD for Northern Ireland and CA for Scotland.
 This column will be followed by multiple columns (could be up to 60 columns) of the variables used.

 Each column will be named 'v' followed by a number for example 'v01’, 'v02'.
 The explanations of what these 'v' codes stand for can be identified in the [UK_selected_codes_lookup.csv](https://github.com/ONSgeo/Area_Classification/blob/main/data/lookups/UK_selected_codes_lookup.csv).
 The 'v' codes may not be continuous if certain variables have been dropped in pre-processing, for example "v20", # Bangladeshi is dropped in the pre-processing as this variable not available for NI at this level of geography.

 The values for each 'v' code are standardize values, ensuring all variables contribute equally in the clustering.
 They are also normalized to a fixed range ensuring all values are comparable.
 This is performed in the earlier pre-clustering phases by performing:
+- standardisation
 - inverse hyperbolic sine
 - min-max scaling